TLeonardUK/TLeonardUK.github.io/_posts/2022-06-02-reverse-engineering-dark-souls-3-networking-part-2.md

 [![Initial Packet header](/assets/images/posts/ds3os_2/initial_packet_header_2.png)](/assets/images/posts/ds3os_2/initial_packet_header_2.png)

-We can guess, from the repeated runs of zeros, that the remainder of the header is likely made up of multiple little-endian multi-byte fields which contain small values.
-If we break the buffer up assuming the non-zero values are in the least-significant bytes, we can get a rough idea of the structure.
+We can guess, from the repeated runs of zeros, that the remainder of the header is likely made up of multiple big-endian multi-byte fields which contain small values.
+If we break the buffer up assuming the non-zero values are in the most-significant bytes, we can get a rough idea of the structure.

 [![Initial Packet header](/assets/images/posts/ds3os_2/initial_packet_header_3.png)](/assets/images/posts/ds3os_2/initial_packet_header_3.png)